 In VR, you now have a 360-degree of everything, so you can watch as these fantastic shapes and colours pass you by.
 I don’t think describing this game really does it justice, it’s something you need to experience.

 So you can’t make it to Disneyland to visit Star Wars: Galaxy’s Edge?
 Then why not bring Galaxy’s Edge to you.

-You can grab Star Wars: Tales from the Galaxy’s Edge for the Oculus Quest here.
+You can grab Star Wars: Tales from the Galaxy’s Edge and Last Call games for the Oculus Quest here.

 The original Superhot was already a great game, but the VR version of the game somehow made it greater.